 Will Veneers Preparation Hurt?

 Like many patients, you may be a bit apprehensive about veneers preparation.
 However, the procedure involves little discomfort, if any.
 Your dentist will numb your teeth before he begins the process.
 Additionally, all of our practitioners use very gentle techniques.
 Therefore, you should feel little more than a slight sense of pressure during preparation.
 The treatment will not affect the health of your teeth, since your dentist will only trim away the outermost layer of enamel.

 Learn More about Porcelain Veneers

-If you long for a brighter, more youthful smile, [contact_us_url text=”contact our office today”].
+If you long for a brighter, more youthful smile, schedule an appointment today.
 We will conduct a thorough examination and determine whether veneers are right for you.